AndreyAkinshin/aakinshin.net/content/en/posts/2021/12/shift-function-vs-distribution/index.md

 ### Equal normal distributions

-Let's start with a simple case when both $X$ and $Y$ and the standard normal distributions:
+Let's start with a simple case when both $X$ and $Y$ are the standard normal distributions:
   $X=Y=\mathcal{N}(0,1)$.
 Since distributions are equal, they have equal quantile functions: $Q_X=Q_Y$.
 Thus $Q_Y(p)-Q_X(p)$ is zero for all $p$ values.